top of page

 Above: Ophrys (the third specimen is O. helenae), baby Scolopendra cingulata, Lacerta trilineata.

 On the way down we made two more roadside stops, the first of which was still quite close to the radar station.
 We spent several hours at this site, walking up and down old terraces rolling rocks and taking in the wildflowers.
 I focused my attention on a decaying wooden palette and then the surrounding stones and vegetation; the weather started to warm up, and the air slowly began to buzz with life again.
 My first discovery was another female Eresus which dwarfed yesterday’s individual.
 Her plush abdomen was the size of a small grape, and the details of her broad, flat head and glittering black eyes could be seen with the naked eye.
-The rock she was under was quite big, so I had to move her out of the way in order to put it back down again; she was reluctant to move, preferring to stay in her hole or pretend that I wasn’t there, but she fitted snugly in the palm of my gloved hand and didn’t move while we subjected her to a few photos.
+The rock she was under was quite big, so I had to move her out of the way in order to put it back down again; she was reluctant to move, preferring to stay in her hole or pretend that I wasn’t there, but when I eventually persuaded her to move she fitted snugly in the palm of my gloved hand, and didn’t move while we subjected her to a few photos.
 When I put her down, a small way from her rock, she knew the way back to her web exactly, and slowly slid underneath the edge of the stone and out of sight.

 A short while later, I spotted something I didn't recognise.
 It was an arachnid about a centimetre long, reminiscent of a baby scorpion without pincers and tail, and clearly freshly moulted.
 The white one caught my eye so much that I nearly missed the normal-looking ones behind it.
 I recognised them, but wasn't sure if they were huge mites, smallish harvestmen, or something else.
 I didn't find out what it was until later; a harvestman, family Trogulidae.